t0mg/playwrite-dock/README.md

 ## Full keyboard mode

 The Playwrite app sends a specific command to the serial console (`KeyboardInputEnable`) to let the Teensy know that it can enable the "keyboard mode".
-In this mode, encoding keyspresses are encoded as `crankchange` angles in the dock (and decoded back to chars in the Playwrite app on the Playdate).
+In this mode,  keyspresses are encoded as `crankchange` angles in the dock (and decoded back to chars in the Playwrite app on the Playdate).

 ## USB Gamepad